 Prof Erwin Böttinger holds dual academic appointments as Professor of Digital Health – Personalized Medicine at the Hasso Plattner Institute and the University of Potsdam, Germany, and Professor of Medicine at the Icahn School of Medicine at Mount Sinai in New York City, USA.
 He serves as the founding Director of the Digital Health Center at the Hasso Plattner Institute in Potsdam and as a founding Co-Director of the Hasso Plattner Institute for Digital Health at Mount Sinai in New York City.
 He received his MD from the University of Erlangen–Nuremberg in Germany and continued his postgraduate training in the USA at Harvard Medical School and the National Cancer Institute, followed by academic appointments at the Icahn School of Medicine at Mount Sinai and the Charité Universitätsmedizin hospital in Berlin, Germany.
 Prof Böttinger’s interdisciplinary research in digital health and personalized medicine combines digital technologies with molecular and data sciences.
 He has published extensively and in high-impact journals and serves as a founder and advisor in the health sector.

-Prof Margaret Gyapong joined the University of Health and Allied Sciences in Ho, Ghana in 2017 where she is currently director of the Institute for Health Research.
-Prior to that she was Deputy Director for Research and Development in the Ghana Health Service and foundation director of the Dodowa Health Research Centre.
-Prof Gyapong also holds professorial and adjunct professorial positions at the University of Health and Allied Sciences and Georgetown University.
-Her interests are in socio-cultural aspects of tropical diseases, implementation research, maternal and child health and capacity building.
-She has a background in Medical Anthropology and Cultural Epidemiology, with a PhD from the University of Basel.
-She serves on several boards, task forces, steering committees and working groups for the World Health Organization, KEMRI/CDC Wellcome Trust, the Swiss Tropical and Public Health Institute and Sight Savers international, to mention a few.
+Prof Margaret Gyapong joined the University of Health and Allied Sciences in Ho, Ghana, where she is currently Director of the Institute of Health Research, in 2017.
+Prior to this, she was Deputy Director of Research and Development in the Ghana Health Service and Foundation Director of the Dodowa Health Research Centre.
+Prof Gyapong also holds professorial and adjunct professorial positions at the University of Health and Allied Sciences and Georgetown University in Washington DC, USA.
+She is interested in the socio-cultural aspects of tropical diseases, implementation research, maternal and child health and capacity building.
+She has a background in medical anthropology and cultural epidemiology, with a PhD from the University of Basel.
+She serves on several boards, task forces, steering committees and working groups for the World Health Organization, KEMRI/CDC Wellcome Trust, the Swiss Tropical and Public Health Institute and Sight Savers International, to mention only a few.